Top Gun: Maverick: Filming

-The film was shot in IMAX format using IMAX-certified Sony Venice 6K Full Frame cameras.
-Kosinski explained that the team spent more than a year with Navy forces to use the IMAX cameras inside the cockpit, with four cameras facing toward the actors and two facing forward, in addition to cameras mounted all over the exteriors of the aircraft.
-He explained that "the audience should feel the authenticity, strain, speed and gravitational forces, something that cannot be achieved through soundstage or visual effects, which needed a tremendous amount of effort and work."
-NAVAIR engineers utilized wind tunnel testing and computer modeling to properly rig cameras to the aircraft to withstand the speeds and g-forces sustained during maneuvering and carrier landings while maintaining safety in the event of ejection.
-The crew shot the aerial footage outside the F/A-18s with gimbal-stabilized cameras on three different platforms: a nose-mounted rig on one of two modified Aero L-39 Albatros that could film at 350 kn and 3 g, nose- and tail-mounted cameras on an Embraer Phenom 300, and a nose-mounted rig on an Airbus AS350 helicopter.
-More than 800 hours of aerial footage was shot for the film, exceeding the combined footage shot for the films in the Lord of The Rings trilogy.
+The film was shot in IMAX format using IMAX-certified Sony Venice 6K full-frame cameras.
+Kosinski said that the team spent more than a year with Navy forces to use the IMAX cameras inside the cockpit.
+Four were directed towards the actor and two were faced outwards, accompanied by numerous cameras mounted on the aircraft's exterior.
+He said "the audience should feel the authenticity, strain, speed and gravitational forces, something that cannot be achieved through soundstage or visual effects, which needed a tremendous amount of effort and work."
+NAVAIR engineers used wind tunnel testing and computer modeling to rig cameras to the aircraft to withstand the speeds and g-forces sustained during maneuvering and carrier landings while maintaining safety in the event of ejection.
+The crew shot the aerial footage outside the F/A-18s with gimbal-stabilized cameras on three platforms: a nose-mounted rig on one of two modified Aero L-39 Albatros that could film at 350 kn and 3 g, nose- and tail-mounted cameras on an Embraer Phenom 300, and a nose-mounted rig on an Airbus AS350 helicopter.
+More than 800 hours of aerial footage was shot for the film, exceeding the combined footage shot for the films in the Lord of the Rings trilogy.

-The old military bar was constructed in the beach side in Los Angeles.
-The steel structure was assembled off-site for visual inspection, then dismantled and re-built on set.
+The set of the Hard Deck bar, inspired by the real-life "I-Bar", was constructed on the beach at Naval Air Station North Island in Coronado, California with permission from the Navy.

 Aircraft

-For most of the planes including the F/A-18E/F, the production crew acquired 20 working aircraft from all over the country.
+For most of the planes including the F/A-18E/F, the production crew acquired 20 working aircraft from all over the US.
 Hindle said that Kosinski had made specifications for every detail during design, including the helmets, suits, props, and several others.

 Darkstar

-The fictional "Darkstar" aircraft was designed with the assistance of engineers from Lockheed Martin and its Skunk Works division.
+The fictional "Darkstar" aircraft was designed with help from engineers from Lockheed Martin and its Skunk Works division.
 A full-scale mockup of the aircraft was built and filmed at China Lake.
-Kosinski said "The reason we approached Skunk Works is because I wanted to make the most realistic hypersonic aircraft we possibly could.
+Kosinski said, "The reason we approached Skunk Works is because I wanted to make the most realistic hypersonic aircraft we possibly could.
 In fact, as you saw, we built it full-scale in cooperation with them.
 But the reason it looks so real is because it was the engineers from Skunk Works who helped us design it.
 So those are the same people who are working on real aircraft who helped us design Darkstar for this film."
-Lockheed explicitly denied that Darkstar is related to the uncrewed Lockheed Martin SR-72, which the company has never confirmed as existing.
+Lockheed denied that Darkstar is related to the uncrewed Lockheed Martin SR-72, whose existence the company has never confirmed.